learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 - This is a Slurm batch script.
 If you have access to a cluster that is managed by the Slurm scheduler, you can run `sbatch train_parallel.sh`, and the training will take place on the cluster.
 You may have to modify some of the slurm keywords (those that come after `#SBATCH`) depending on your cluster partitions, available number and make of GPUs, etc. You can request >= 1 node and >= 1 GPU per node, and the script will automatically parallelize over GPUs and nodes.
 - If you don't have access to a cluster but have access to >= 1 GPU, you can run `bash train_parallel.sh`.
 You will have to set `use_slurm=False` and `num_gpus = <number_of_gpus_you_have>` in the config file (see below).
-- If you don't have access to a cluster don't have access to a GPU, you can run `bash train_single.sh` and set `device` to `cpu` in the config file (see below).
+- If you don't have access to a cluster don't have access to a GPU, you can run `bash train_single.sh` and set `device` to `cpu` in the config file.
 - If you have access to > 1 node and > 1 GPU, but the nodes are not managed by Slurm, then you can run multi-GPU training but not multi-node training.
 However, `train_parallel.py` and `train_parallel.sh` are not too difficult to decipher, and you should be able to modify them to parallelize over nodes using your scheduler.

 ### The config file